UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x100/WinAntiDbg0x100.md

 ![alt text](image-7.png)

 Keep pressing `F8` until we see a flag `picoCTF{d3bug_f0r_th3_Win_0x100_cc0ff664}` appears and we are done!
-The flag is not output in the console because the application use function `OutputDebugStringW` to send texts to any debugger that it attaches to.
+The flag is not output in the console because the application uses function `OutputDebugStringW` to send texts to any debugger that it attaches to.

 ![alt text](image-8.png)